Q&A Webcast Episode: 27 November 2011

-In this 27 November 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on the wisdom of friends with benefits, obligations to help others in need, political compromise on legal marijuana, lying to a dying person, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 27 November 2011, I answered questions on the wisdom of friends with benefits, obligations to help others in need, political compromise on legal marijuana, lying to a dying person, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Happy Post-Thanksgiving Dieting!
 Unfortunately, my ancient horse Tara died unexpectedly on Tuesday.
 Ari Armstrong and I have been busy making the final edits on our paper on abortion rights for The Objective Standard.